What is a Brain Contusion Accident Injury?

 - Behavioral issues, such as irritability and depression.

 Compensation for Brain Contusion – Minnesota Accident Injury Lawyers

 The brain controls every function of our body.
 This is why brain contusions and other brain injuries can have such a life-altering effect on a person.
-If you or a loved one has suffered such an injury due to the negligent or careless act of another in a car accident or any other way, you may pursue damages for:
+If you or a loved one has suffered such an injury due to the negligent or careless act of another in a car accident, or any type of accident, you may pursue damages for:

 - Current medical bills

 - Future medical bills (brain contusions sometimes require delicate, risky surgeries)

 - Lost wages from missed work

 - Permanent injury or disability

 When you retain a top brain injury attorney at the Rochlin Law Firm, we work hard to build a successful case designed to obtain full compensation for all these losses.
 Whether it’s a head injury from a car or truck accident, a fall, or other type of accident in Minnesota, the brain injury lawyers at our firm have the legal knowledge and medical insight necessary to obtain full and fair compensation for what may be a lifetime of challenges.
 Call us for a free consultation with a lawyer.
 We will answer your brain contusion questions and make sure your rights are protected.